Robert B. Silvers

-Robert Benjamin Silvers (December 31, 1929 – March 20, 2017) was an American editor who served as editor of The New York Review of Books from 1963 to 2017.
+Robert Benjamin Silvers (December 31, 1929 – March 20, 2017) was an American editor who was editor of The New York Review of Books from 1963 to 2017.

 Raised on Long Island, New York, Silvers graduated from the University of Chicago in 1947 and attended Yale Law School, but he left before graduating and worked as press secretary to Chester Bowles in 1950.
-He was sent by the U.S. Army to Paris in 1952 as a speechwriter and press aide, while finishing his education at the Sorbonne and Sciences Po.
-He soon joined The Paris Review as an editor under the guidance of George Plimpton.
-From 1959 to 1963, he was an associate editor of Harper's Magazine in New York.
+He worked at The Paris Review as an editor, and from 1959 to 1963 he was an associate editor of Harper's Magazine in New York.

 Silvers was co-editor of The New York Review of Books with Barbara Epstein for 43 years, until she died in 2006, and was the sole editor of the paper after that until his own death in 2017.
 Philip Marino of Liveright Publishing wrote of him: "Like a chemist pairing ingredients to induce a specific reaction, Silvers has built his career matching the right author and subject, in hopes of generating an exciting and illuminating result."
 Silvers edited or co-edited several essay anthologies.
 He appeared prominently in the 2014 documentary film about the Review, The 50 Year Argument.

-Silvers' awards and honorary degrees include the National Book Foundation's Literarian Award, the American Academy of Arts and Letters' Award for "Distinguished Service to the Arts", the Ivan Sandrof Award for Lifetime Achievement in Publishing and a National Humanities Medal.
-Among other honors, he was a Chevalier of the French Légion d’honneur and a member of the French Ordre National du Mérite.
+Silvers' honors include the National Book Foundation's Literarian Award, the American Academy of Arts and Letters' Award for "Distinguished Service to the Arts", the Ivan Sandrof Award for Lifetime Achievement in Publishing and a National Humanities Medal.